Are you struggling to achieve a crisp, business-like writing style?

 Here’s one trick for doing that.

-Whenever you see similar terms joined with “and” or “or,” pick the stronger and drop the weaker.
+Whenever you see similar terms joined with “and” or “or” these are called “redundant pairs.”
+Pick the stronger or more specific and drop the weaker or more generic.
 For example:

 - “verbose or run-on sentences” = “run-on sentences”